tidyverse/tidyverse.org/content/blog/tidyselect-1-2-0/index.md

 date: 2022-10-14
 author: Lionel Henry and Hadley Wickham
 description: >
-    [tidyselect](https://tidyselect.r-lib.org/) 1.2.0 hit CRAN last week and includes a few updates to the syntax of selections in tidyverse functions
+    tidyselect 1.2.0 hit CRAN last week and includes a few updates to the syntax of selections in tidyverse functions.

 photo:
   url: https://unsplash.com/photos/xZxZxiceD8s